overthesun/simoc-sam/README.md

 environment), install the dependencies, and run the commands inside the venv.

-You can see the full list of commands with `python simoc_sam.py -h`, and you can run them with `python simoc_sam.py COMMAND`:
+You can see the full list of commands with `python simoc-sam.py -h`, and you can run them with `python simoc-sam.py COMMAND`:
 * `run-server` will start the `sioserver`
 * `run-tmux` will start the `tmux.sh` script
 * `test` will execute the tests using `pytest`
+* `info` will print host info about the network and sensors

 ## Using the `venv` manually